jih189/TAMP_homerobot_Fetch/task_planner/README.md

 The tutorial is in here [foliated manifold framework setup](readme_files/foliation_setup_tutorial.md)

+Here is the tutorial about how to implement your own task planner and motion planner [task and motion planner tutorial](readme_files/task_and_motion_planner_tutorial.md)

 # Nautilus tutorial
 Nautilus provides a powerful platform with a lot of resources for us to run training and testing.
 The tutorial link is [here](readme_files/nautilus_tutorial.md).